Blog/News/

 • Gardez un œil sur le logo React et les actifs d'interface utilisateur associés pour vous assurer que les versions épinglées n'introduisent pas d'incompatibilités de rendu.
 Si vous travaillez avec des applications qui reposent sur des chemins de rendu spécifiques, confirmez que ces actifs restent compatibles.

-• Si vous maintenez des scripts auxiliaires, tels que setcountcount ou ferris_sayssay, alignez-les pour lire les versions épinglées depuis package.json et enregistrez les nombres exacts notés lors de l'installation.
+• Si vous maintenez des scripts auxiliaires, tels que setcountcount ou ferris_sayssay, alignez-les pour lire les versions épinglées depuis package.json et enregistrez les nombres exacts notés lous de l'installation.
 Cela facilite les audits et vous aide à retracer ce qui a été déployé.

 • Si vous travaillez dans un cas où vous devez remplacer les versions transitives, fiez-vous au fichier de verrouillage comme seule source de vérité.
 Si nécessaire, envisagez npm shrinkwrap pour une application supplémentaire dans une configuration multi-projets et pour les déploiements de longue durée.

-Connectez l'appareil ou démarrez l'émulateur, puis installez les dépendances et exécutez le projet avec la commande appropriée pour votre plateforme.
-Vérifiez que l'appareil apparaît avec adb devices (Android) ou que l'émulateur est listé (iOS), puis exécutez npm install et la commande de la plateforme (npx react-native run-android ou npx react-native run-ios).
+Connectez l'appareil ou démarrez l'émulateur, puis installez les dépendances et exécutez le projet avec la commande appropriée pour votre platefoume.
+Vérifiez que l'appareil apparaît avec adb devices (Android) ou que l'émulateur est listé (iOS), puis exécutez npm install et la commande de la platefoume (npx react-native run-android ou npx react-native run-ios).
 Si vous rencontrez un blocage, vous devrez vérifier les journaux ci-dessous pour connaître l'étape exacte qui a échoué.

 Vérifier la préparation de l'appareil